 To select the right service, answer these questions:

-- How many languages are needed and in what directions?
+- How many languages are needed and in what directions must they be translated?

 - How many speakers and attendees will there be?